GarySimons/girlsrun/README.md

 **Follow these steps to run this project locally**

-You must have the folowing:
+You must have the following:
 * An **IDE (Interactive Development Environment)** ie [Gitpod](https://www.gitpod.io/)
 * The following installed on your machine: [PIP](https://pip.pypa.io/en/stable/installing/), [Git](https://git-scm.com/), [Python3](https://www.python.org/)
 * You will need to set up an account with [Stripe](https://stripe.com/en-gb) for processing shopping transactions.